-The Bonner Leader Program at Augsburg College has many different community partners who host students for a variety of service opportunities in their organization.
+The Bonner Leader Program at Augsburg University has many different community partners who host students for a variety of service opportunities in their organization.
 All organizations that students work with are not-for-profit community organizations.
 Student jobs range from working in an after-school program assistant to organizing a neighborhood coalition to serving meals with the Campus Kitchen project, to working in the greenhouse of an environmentally focused school.

 How do I know if I’d make a good Bonner Leader?